Inference Using SGLang

 Performance Monitoring

-Use the built-in metrics endpoint to track these values:
+Use the built-in metrics endpoint to track these metrics:

 curl http://localhost:30000/metrics